 In fact, we could disprove that theory simply by observing another individual or group that eats a very high carbohydrate diet, but does not develop insulin or leptin resistance and obesity.
 Guess what?
 Such individuals and groups most certainly exist.
 There goes that theory.

 Likewise, we could also disprove this theory by observing people that are insulin and leptin resistant, but don’t become obese.
-Such people do exist, and I’ve written about them in my series on diabesity here.
+Such people do exist, and I’ve written about them in my series on diabesity and metabolic syndrome.

 How have we developed our theories on obesity and weight regulation?
 It seems to me they come from a blend of personal experience, belief and facts.
 And I think it’s time to become more rigorous about keeping them separate.
 Here’s an example of what I mean: